The application window for the 2023 ambassador program has closed. Please check back for more information on

 Ambassadors help facilitate a generative environment for Ground Floor artists during their time at Berkeley Rep. The ambassadorship offers highly motivated, responsible individuals the opportunity to delve into the world of new play development at a major regional theatre.
 Ambassadors have gone on to opportunities at theatres across the country, including positions here at Berkeley Rep.

 Guided by our artistic, management, and production staff, ambassadors will assist in supporting a rehearsal and/or writing process for our guest artists.
 Ambassador may be assigned to specific projects to help artists in the rehearsal room realize their development goals.
 (Tasks in the room vary widely from project to project; each is different!)

 Ambassadors will also serve as liaisons between visiting artists, Berkeley Rep’s year-round staff, and the Berkeley community.
 They will foster a welcoming environment that is conducive to artists developing new work, including assisting with artist arrival and prepping project workspaces.
 Additionally, this rotation involves assisting with the preparation of the communal, catered dinner in which all Summer Residency Lab participants (ambassadors, artists, and staff) partake each evening.

 Ambassadors are integral to providing a welcoming, fun space for the creation of new work.
 In addition to developing and honing new skills, ambassadors will have many opportunities to interact with Berkeley Rep staff and guest artists, including participating in meet-and-greets, attending Q&A sessions, observing readings and presentations, and simply chatting over dinner.

 Questions?
 Email us at firstname.lastname@example.org.

-The Ground Floor is supported by Louise Gund and Frances Hellman & Warren Breslau, with additional funding provided by Bank of America, First Republic Foundation, The Maurer Family Foundation, and the National Endowment for the Arts.
+The Ground Floor is supported by Frances Hellman & Warren Breslau, with additional funding provided by Bank of America, First Republic Foundation, The Maurer Family Foundation, and the National Endowment for the Arts.

 What artists say about the Summer Residency Lab